-- a) sets out, or refers to, one or more standards specified by Welsh Ministers under section 26(1), and - b) requires a person to comply with the standard or standards set out or referred to. - c) if the Commissioner decides that service delivery standards are specifically applicable to a person, it must also be concluded that the relevant record keeping standards are specifically applicable.
+- a) sets out, or refers to, one or more standards specified by the Welsh Ministers under section 26(1), and - b) requires a person to comply with the standard or standards set out or referred to.

-The Commissioner will consider the evidence provided in reaching a decision on the content of a compliance notice given to a person.
+The Welsh Language Commissioner will consider the evidence provided in reaching a decision on the content of a compliance notice given to a person.